PunishXIV/Splatoon/Presets/WALKTHROUGH.md

 <li>

 Step 4: Setting the width and length of the element
  - We know that the element has a range of 44 and a radius of 6.
 Sometimes we know that because of bossmod and other times, particularly in new fights, we have to do some trial and error testing.
-We want to make sure that we have accounted for rotation by ticking the "account for rotation" box.
+We want to make sure that we have accounted for rotation by ticking the "account for rotation" box, which can be found under the element type box.
 ![account for rotation](/docs/images/walkthrough/accountrotate.png)
  - We then want to make Point A have Y:44 (the length) and change the radius to be 6.
 ![yandradius](/docs/images/walkthrough/yandradius.png)